 Area(s) of Interest

-Political Sociology; Public Policy (especially environmental and energy policy); Social Movements; Legislative Process and Procedures; U.S. State Politics; Comparative-Historical Sociology
+Political Sociology; Environmental Sociology; Public Policy (especially energy and climate policy); Social Movements and Interest Groups; Legislative Process and Procedures; U.S. State Politics; Sociology of Law; Comparative-Historical Sociology

 My current project examines the politics of energy and climate policymaking at the state level, which, in the U.S. context, is where the action has been.
 I look at the ways in which state legislators, executive branch administrators, social movements, and a range of other public and private interest groups shape the content of the policies that emerge from state capitals.

 2021 (Forthcoming).
 "Coalitions that Clash: California's Climate Leadership and the Perpetuation of Environmental Inequality."
 Research in Political Sociology.
 First author, with Kaitlyn Rubinstein and Sarah Kulaga.

 2020 (Forthcoming).
 “California Cap-and-Trade: History, Design, Effectiveness,” in Contesting Carbon, William G. Holt (editor).
 Routledge.

 2019. "'It Happened Behind Closed Doors:’ Legislative Buffering as an Informal Mechanism of Political Mediation.”
 Mobilization: An International Quarterly 24(3).

 2018.
 “How Investor-Owned Utilities Can be Induced to Support Reforms to Mitigate Climate Change.”
 Scholars Strategy Network Policy Brief: https://scholars.org/contribution/how-investor-owned-utilities-can-be-induced-support-reforms-mitigate-climate-change